ptranalex/next_watch/apps/web-nextjs/src/domain/README.md

 1. **Separation of Concerns**: Domain logic is separated from technical implementations
 2. **Dependency Rule**: Inner layers don't depend on outer layers (domain doesn't depend on UI or services)
 3. **Use-Case Driven**: Organized around business capabilities, not technical frameworks
+4. **Entity-Centric**: Core business entities are at the center of the architecture

 ***REMOVED******REMOVED*** 🔄 Layer Organization